osmium-org/osmium/src/md/dbbrowser.md

      `2`, `-.5`, `1.9e-10`, etc.

-  * `a`: pop the stack, treat the popped value as an attribute ID, and push the value of this attribute on the stack. **You must also specify any attribute you want to use with `a` on its own in the attribute list.**
+  * `a`: pop the stack, treat the popped value as an attribute ID, and push the value of this attribute on the stack.

   * `add`, `mul`: add or multiply the two last elements of the stack, and push the result.